 Tax minimization procedures in Spain

-In 2015, the Spanish government has reduced the corporate tax rate from 30% to 28%, and starting with the beginning of 2016, thecompanies set uphere benefit from a new reduction for the corporate tax, which was reduced to a rate of 25%.
+In 2015, the Spanish government reduced the corporate tax rate from 30% to 28%, and starting with the beginning of 2016, the companies set up here benefit from a new reduction for the corporate tax, which was reduced to a rate of 25%.

 Corporate taxes in Spain

-Companies in Spain which are regulated by the provisions of the commercial legislation are legally required to pay a set of taxes, considering that they are commercial entities incorporated with the purpose of obtaining a profit for the activities they carry on the Spanish territory.
-All Spanish incorporated companies have to pay the following taxes:
+Companies in Spain that are regulated by the provisions of the commercial legislation are legally required to pay a set of taxes, considering that they are commercial entities incorporated with the purpose of obtaining a profit for the activities they carry on the Spanish territory.
+All Spanish-incorporated companies have to pay the following taxes:

-• withholding taxes – the rates at which companies are charged with withholding taxes depend on the tax residency of the company and they can vary be of 0% or 19% for the taxation of dividends and interest, of 0%, 19% and 24% for the taxation of royalties or of 0%, 7%, 15%, 19% or 24% for the taxation of fees for services.
+- withholding taxes – the rates at which companies are charged with withholding taxes depend on the tax residency of the company and they can vary be of 0% or 19% for the taxation of dividends and interest, 0%, 19%, and 24% for the taxation of royalties or of 0%, 7%, 15%, 19% or 24% for the taxation of fees for services.